smcmahon42/truman-web-starter/README.md

 ### Installing NVM

-NVM (Node Version Manager) allows you to manage different versions of node.
-You may not need NVM if you’re not setting up projects.
+NVM (Node Version Manager) tweaks your shell PATHs so you can keep different versions of Node installed at once and consciously choose one based off the current project.
+Always make you’re running the right version.

-Install `$ npm install -g nvm`
+Install `$ npm install -g nvm`, setup `$ export PATH=./node_modules/.bin:$PATH`.
+Use `$ which <command>` to check; i.e. `$which node`.

-Setup `export PATH=./node_modules/.bin:$PATH`

 More info [here](https://www.npmjs.com/package/nvm).